DHIVAKER29/ParkingLot/README.md

 Car Types:

 There are different types of cars based on their size:
-Small cars
+HATCHBACK
-Medium cars
+SEDAN
-Large cars
+SUV

 Parking Spot Types:

 The parking lot has a limited number of parking spots, categorized as:

-Small spots: Can accommodate small cars only.
+HATCHBACK: Can accommodate small cars only.

-Medium spots: Can accommodate small or medium cars.
+SEDAN: Can accommodate small or medium cars.

-Large spots: Can accommodate small, medium, or large cars.
+SUV: Can accommodate small, medium, or large cars.

 Operations: